Eleven-Trading/TradeNote/brokers/README.md

 Note: currently, TradeNote does not take into account ECN fees (available soon).

+# Tradovate
+1. click on the Account tab, then choose the account to export.
+2. select "Orders".
+3. Select time window of history data.
+4. Download as CSV.

 # MetaTrader 5 (MT 5)
 Please use the standalone MT5 windows application and follow the steps below.